facebookresearch/ParlAI/parlai/crowdsourcing/tasks/model_chat/README.md

 - `mephisto.blueprint.evals_per_image_model_combo`: the maximum number of conversations collected for each combination of image and model.
 For instance, if this is set to 3 and your 2 models are `model_1` and `model_2`, each image will have 6 conversations collected about it, 3 with `model_1` and 3 with `model_2`.

 Note that onboarding is not currently supported with human+model image chat: use `ModelChatOnboardWorld` in `worlds.py` as a guide for how to set up onboarding for your specific task.

+## Analysis

+Run `analysis/compile_results.py` to compile and save statistics about collected human+model chats.
+The `ModelChatResultsCompiler` in that script uses dummy annotation buckets by default; set `--problem-buckets` in order to define your own.